munierujp/zippy/README.md

 ## Usage
 ### Installation
 Download `zippy.app.zip` from [Releases page](https://github.com/munierujp/zippy/releases/tag/Releases).
-And double click zippy.app.zip to unzip.

 ### Zip
 When you drag and drop directory into zippy.app, zippy will create zip file in same directory(not current directory).